 Users contacting this website and/or its owners do so at their own discretion and provide any such personal details requested at their own risk.
-Your personal information is kept private and stored securely until a time it is no longer required or has no use, as detailed in the UK Data Protection Act 1998.
+Your personal information is kept private and stored securely until a time it is no longer required or has no use, as detailed in the EU General Data Protection Regulations (GDPR) 2018.
 Every effort has been made to ensure a safe and secure email submission process but we advise users submitting emails using this website that they do so at their own risk.

-This website and its owners use any information submitted to provide you with further information about Women in HPC or to assist you in answering any questions or queries you may have submitted.
-When you submit your email using the Subscribe link or the Get-involved form your details will be used to subscribe you to the Women in HPC email newsletter, which uses the MailChimp program.
-We will only add your details to the email newsletter program that this website uses if it has been made clear to you and your express permission was granted when submitting any form to email process.
+This website and its owners use any information submitted to provide you with further information about Women in High Performance Computing or to assist you in answering any questions or queries you may have submitted.
+When your personal information is provided as part of an application for membership (including individual, and Chapters & Affiliates), this information will only be used for the purposes stated with the form.
+We will only add your details to the membership email newsletter program that this website uses if it has been made clear to you and your express permission was granted when submitting any form to email process.
 Your details are not passed on to any third parties.

-This website operates an email newsletter program, used to inform subscribers about Women in HPC initiatives.
-Users can subscribe through an online automated process should they wish to do so but do so at their own discretion.
-Some subscriptions may be manually processed through prior written agreement with the user.
+WHPC operates a members email newsletter program, used to inform individual members of the Organisation about WHPC’s initiatives, activities and useful information.
+Members can subscribe through an online form should they wish to do so but do so at their own discretion.
+Updates to mailing preferences can be made at any time.
+Some subscriptions may be manually processed through the prior written agreement with the user.

-Subscriptions are taken in compliance with UK Spam Laws detailed in the Privacy and Electronic Communications Regulations 2003.
-All personal details relating to subscriptions are held securely and in accordance with the UK Data Protection Act 1998.
-No personal details are passed on to third parties nor shared with companies / people outside of Women in HPC and The University of Edinburgh.
-Under the Data Protection Act 1998 you may request a copy of personal information held about you by this website’s email newsletter program.
-A small fee will be payable.
+Subscriptions are taken in compliance with UK Spam Laws detailed in the Privacy and Electronic Communications Regulations 2003 and the EU General Data Protection Regulations.
+All personal details relating to subscriptions are held securely and in accordance with EU General Data Protection Regulations.
+No personal details are passed on to third parties nor shared with companies/people outside of WHPC and The University of Edinburgh.
+You may request a copy of personal information held about you by this website’s email newsletter program.
 If you would like a copy of the information held on you please write to the business address at the bottom of this policy.

 Although this website only looks to include quality, safe and relevant external links, users are advised to adopt a policy of caution before clicking any external web links mentioned throughout this website.